ifandelse/machina.js/README.md

 * `processQueue()` - called internally during state transitions and after handler methods have been invoked.
 This call processes any queued events (queued by use of `deferUntilTransition` and/or `deferUntilNextHandler`).
 * `on(eventName, callback)` - used to subscribe to events that the FSM generates.
 * `off(eventName, callback)` - used to unsubscribe to FSM events.

+In addition to the prototype members, every instance of an FSM has these instance-specific values as well:

+* `state` - string value of the current state of the FSM.
+This will match one of the state names in the `states` object.
+Do *not* change this value directly.
+Use the `transition()` method on the prototype to change an FSM's state.
+* `priorState` - the last state in which the FSM was in before the current one.
+This could be useful if you have conditional transition behavior as you move into a new state which depends on what state you're moving *from*.
+* `_currentAction` - concatenates "{state}.{handler}" for the operation in progress.
+This is provided as a convenience for both logging (if needed) and if you need to check during an operation to see if the last action taken is the same action being taken now.
+* `_priorAction` - concatenates "{state}.{handler" for the last operation that took place.
+See the above explanation for more context.

 ## The Top Level machina object
 The top level `machina` object has the following members: